Are you Smarter than 100 other Xbox Live douchebags?

 There once was a time where games were designed to ease the player into the gameplay, get him addicted, and then proceed to murder him.
 This was naturally because the games could only be sustained through a diet of quarters, and demanding a constant flow of money from addicted players was the most effective way to separate a gamer from his cash.
 Games today have the liberty to come in a lot of forms and sustain themselves in many different ways, so that cliché difficulty curve isn’t used so often anymore.
 Personal Nightmare, for example, simply murders the player right off the bat.

 Personal Nightmare was made by Horrorsoft, creators of Waxworks (which I reviewed previously).
-Both inhabit the very specific niche genre commonly called “survival horror,” although they existed before that term was coined. → All the lonely gamers, where do they all belong?
+Both inhabit the very specific niche genre commonly called “survival horror,” although they existed before that term was coined. → Phoenix Write: Just Posts for All

 The Six Hour Rule